Dicklesworthstone/kissinger_undergraduate_thesis/README.md

 ## Project Story
 Why this exists and how it was made, in the creator’s words:

-"I wanted to read Henry Kissinger’s ~400‑page undergraduate thesis (it has an incredible first page), but a scanned PDF is a pain on a phone—constant zooming and panning.
-So I converted it to a clean Markdown edition using OCR and LLMs.
-Then I fixed footnotes, removed page breaks, normalized line breaks, and more.
+"I wanted to read Henry Kissinger’s 400 page undergraduate thesis (it has an incredible first page), but really didn’t feel like dealing with a scanned PDF that’s annoying to read on a phone without constantly zooming and panning.

+So I decided to convert it to a nice markdown format using OCR and LLMs.
+Then I thought it would be nice to fix the footnotes and get rid of the page breaks and to fix the line breaks and other things like that.

-I was already deep in other coding projects, so I loaded the draft Markdown into Claude Code and had a swarm of ~20 sub‑agents iterate on corrections.
-Next, I linked out to sources for the many references (Internet Archive, Project Gutenberg, etc.) by letting another swarm search and insert links into footnotes and the bibliography.
+I was already working on some other coding projects, so I had the idea of loading up the draft markdown file in Claude Code and having it work on fixing these issues using a swarm of 20 sub-agents, which worked well.

+Then I thought it would be cool to link to the full sources for all the many references on sites like the Internet Archive or Project Gutenberg, so I had another swarm of sub-agents do a ton of searches to track the links down and insert them into the footnotes and bibliography.

+Then I figured that I might as well run it through my mind-map generator and summarization code to see what it comes up with, so I tried that.
+But now I had a few files to present, so needed some kind of index page.

+So I asked Codex with GPT-5 to whip up a slick looking web page to present the stuff nicely, which it did a yeoman’s job with.

-While I was at it, I ran the text through my mind‑map generator and summarization code.
-Now I had multiple outputs to present, so I asked Codex with GPT‑5 to produce a clean landing page.
-Most of the work was delegating tasks to coding agents and letting them crank; I didn’t spend much active time on it.
+Note that I was already working with these tools in a bunch of other sessions on other projects, so my work here was occasionally giving some instructions to the coding agents and letting them crank away.
+I really didn’t spend much active time on this!

-The result is, in my opinion, the best way to read Kissinger’s undergraduate thesis electronically today.
-As for the content: it’s striking how erudite he was as a young man—and what a strong writer, in his second language.
-The thesis wrestles to organize a vast sweep of Western thought; from what I’ve read so far, he did a remarkable job.
-Fun fact: this thesis is why Harvard later capped undergrad honors theses at 35,000 words."
+Anyway, the net result is clearly the premier way in the world today to consume Henry Kissinger’s undergraduate thesis electronically.
+I’ll post the link in the next tweet to avoid getting punished by the algorithm.

+As for the thesis itself, it’s wild how erudite he was as a young man, and also what a great writer he was.
+And even more impressive considering that English was his second language.

+The thesis is basically him trying to come to grips with, and to mentally organize in an internally consistent way, a vast swath of Western thought.
+From what I’ve read so far, I think he did a pretty good job.

+Incidentally, his thesis is the reason Harvard changed the rules to limit the undergrad honors thesis to a maximum of 35,000 words.
+Good thing they didn’t apply this silly limit to Henry!"
 This repository presents a readable edition of Kissinger’s undergraduate thesis, with additional generated materials (mindmap, outline, summary) to aid exploration and study.